-Video conferencing and virtual learning platforms are a popular format, however face-to-face meetings provide benefits that are hard to duplicate in a virtual environment.
-There may be situations in which face-to-face meetings are preferable.
+Recent events have made everyone more comfortable using video conferencing and virtual learning platforms.
+However, face-to-face meetings still provide benefits that are hard to duplicate in a virtual environment.
+In addition, there may be situations in which face-to-face meetings are preferable.
 For example, when study group members work in the same location, face-to-face meetings may enable members a break from daily work to focus on personal development.
 Appendix E includes tips on facilitating virtual study group meetings.